List of missing Colorado flood victims down to just one

-DENVER (Reuters) - The list of people still missing in the devastating Colorado floods dwindled to one person on Tuesday, a woman who is presumed dead, after six others once among the hundreds unaccounted for notified authorities that they were alive and well.
+DENVER (Reuters) - The number of people still missing in Colorado’s devastating floods dwindled on Tuesday to just one, a woman presumed to be dead, after six others among the hundreds who had been unaccounted for notified authorities they were alive and well.

+The surprise emergence of the six survivors leaves the confirmed death toll from the disaster at eight, not counting the 60-year-old woman last seen in her house before it was swept away by the floodwaters along Big Thompson River.

+Unlike the confirmed fatalities from across four Colorado counties, her remains have yet to be recovered.
+With hundreds of people having turned up earlier, the casualty count seemed unlikely to climb much higher.

 The deluge, ranked as the heaviest to hit Colorado’s so-called Front Range in about four decades, sent torrents of water cascading down rain-saturated mountainsides through canyons that funneled the runoff into communities below.